 Classes are led by Bhakti Flow certified instructors and are flow-based (Vinyasa).
 Most classes are in a heated (not stifling) room, with varied and hip music.
 We use a state of the art sound system.

 Rusty Wells is a yogic messenger in the San Francisco Bay Area and beyond.
 He infuses his joyful, energetic, and often mind-blowing classes with his belief that we can best serve others and heal ourselves - through unconditional love and devotion.
 To this end, he passes along his profound gratitude for breath, body, and mind through yoga's time-honored practices.
-An experienced instructor and humble student, Rusty teaches free and donation-based classes around San Francisco, and leads teacher trainings, retreats and workshops around the world.
+An experienced instructor and humble student, Rusty teaches free classes around San Francisco, and leads teacher trainings, retreats and workshops around the world.
 His classes are an experiential explosion of music, sweat, stillness, and energy that will open your heart and leave you overflowing with bliss.

 Website: Bhakti Flow with Rusty Wells

 Andrea Maltzer has been guiding students in movement and dance for over 20 years.
 In 2000 she became a certified Yoga instructor.
 She then traveled to Mysore India for a 2 month immersion with Ashtanga Master Pattabhi Jois.
 The principals of the Ashtanga system, her passion and love of music, and the wisdom and lessons from teachers including Bryan Kest, John Friend, Judith Lasater, Shiva Rea and of course her current teacher Rusty Wells, serve as a springboard for her creative, joyful, style of teaching.
 She has been studying and working along side her teacher Rusty Wells for over 8 years.